solo-io/supergloo/docs/content/getting_started/openshift.md

 ## Installing the Gloo Mesh management components

-The changes in installing Gloo Mesh Enterprise in OpenShift are all related to metrics.
+The OpenShift-specific changes for installing Gloo Mesh Enterprise are related to metrics.
 For that reason, the instructions for installing
  Gloo Mesh Enterprise in Openshift are grouped with other metrics topics [here]({{% versioned_link_path fromRoot="/guides/observability/metrics/#openshift-integration" %}}).
 Follow those steps to install Gloo Mesh Enterprise in OpenShift.